Skip to content

 The Family and Medical Leave Act (FMLA) allows eligible employees to take up to 12 weeks of unpaid leave for medical reasons, childbirth, or caring for a family member.
 FMLA law protects employees by ensuring they return to their jobs after their leave.

 Businesses must track employee leave properly and adjust payroll for unpaid time off.
 Employers cannot fire or penalize employees for taking FMLA leave.
 For example, if an employee takes leave after having a baby, payroll must show the unpaid leave, but the employer must allow them to return to their job when the leave period ends.
-The employee could sue for wrongful termination if a company does not follow the rules.
+If a company does not follow the rules, the employee could sue for wrongful termination.

 8. Occupational Safety and Health Act (OSHA)